 - Annual deductible: This is an amount you may pay out of pocket for your drugs before coverage kicks in.
-Many Part D plans charge no deductible or less than the maximum amount set by law — $310 in 2014.
+Many Part D plans charge no deductible or less than the maximum amount set by law — $360 in 2016; $400 in 2017.

-- Initial coverage period: You pay the copays required under your plan until the total cost of your drugs — what you've paid and what your plan has paid — reaches a certain amount ($2,850 in 2014) from the beginning of the year or, if you joined the program partway through the year, from when your coverage began.
+- Initial coverage period: You pay the copays required under your plan until the total cost of your drugs — what you've paid and what your plan has paid — reaches a certain amount ($3,310 in 2016; $3,700 in 2017) from the beginning of the year or, if you joined the program partway through the year, from when your coverage began.

 This cycle of phases — deductible, initial coverage, doughnut hole and catastrophic coverage — repeats itself every calendar year.
 So if you are in the doughnut hole at the end of December, full coverage begins again Jan.
 1 or, if your plan has an annual deductible, as soon as you've met it.
 If your drug costs are not high, you may not reach the doughnut hole at all.